JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 ## Additional Information
 The Legend of Bum-bo: Windfall is made for the Steam and GOG versions of the vanilla game, although it most likely works with the Epic Games version as well.

-Text that is added or modified by The Legend of Bum-bo: Windfall is not translated to all languages and will only display in English and Chinese.
+Text that is added or modified by Windfall is not translated to all languages and will only display in English, Chinese, and Spanish.

 Starting a new game without finishing your saved game will reset your win streak.